alexnathanson/BrightsignAPI/README.md

 ### Brightsign Installation Instructions

 * update the firmware on the BS
-* remove the .example suffix from the config file
 * update network info, password, and additional params as necessary in config.txt
 * drag all of contents of the BrightsignLS423 directory to the SD card
 * if you are not syncing files via the media server, put your media files onto the SD manually.